pandoc-ext/pagebreak/README.md

 In all other formats, the page break is represented using the form feed character.

-Input support is enabled (by default) with: _markdown_ and _opml_ formats.
-If you want to enable another input format, go to [raw_tex](https://pandoc.org/MANUAL.html#extension-raw_tex) and
-hover over `±` to check which formats support the extension,
-because this filter is based on that extension.
+Note that not all input formats support the `raw_tex` format extension, which is required to use the filter in the default configuration.
+Enable the `break-on.plaintext-command` option to use this filter with if `raw_tex` is unavailable.

 Usage
 -----